Open for MSc semester projects, Interns and PhDs

 The WHO has developed a set of algorithms to guide clinicians through structured consultations in resource-limited settings.
 However, these algorithms are static, generic, rule- based decision trees printed on paper that are derived from outdated data or extrapolated from non-representative populations.

 MedAL is a suite of MEDical ALgorithms to develop data-driven versions of these paper guidelines.
-More specficially MedAL-ai (which you will develop in this project) aims to better adapt decision trees to changing trends in local data in such a way that it improves health outcomes and reduces resource consumption.
-The static version of such a tool (ePOCT without data-driven algorithms) is currently fully functional and will be deployed in Tanzania and Rwanda in 2021 to guide over a million consultations.
+More specifically MedAL-ai (which you will help develop in this project) aims to better adapt decision trees to changing trends in local data in such a way that it improves health outcomes and reduces resource consumption.
+The static version of such a tool (ePOCT without data-driven algorithms) is currently deployed in Tanzania and Rwanda and will guide over a million consultations.

 Emerging and re-emerging infectious disease (e.g. COVID-19, Ebola, Dengue, Zika, Chikungunya etc.) are defined by their unexpectedness.